As Seen On Sponsored Content

 Everything Jenny read pointed to the same conclusion — she needed to eat more, not less.
 The concept is called working with your hormonal patterns rather than against them.
 But after a year of white-knuckling 1,200 calories, the idea of eating 1,600-1,800 felt like jumping off a cliff.

 She increased her calories to 1,650 on day one.
 She added protein at every meal — 30 grams minimum.
-She restructured her meal timing so she was eating her largest meal earlier in the day.
 She replaced her daily 45-minute run with three days of resistance training.
 And she stopped — completely stopped — weighing herself daily.

 The first week, she gained 2 pounds.
 She almost quit.
 But she'd read that this was water retention and glycogen replenishment — her body was refueling depleted stores.
 She kept going.